Helping Clients Against Domestic Violence Accusations

 - What investigation did the police conduct?

 We advise clients about all possible ramifications facing them after an assault arrest, including temporary restraining orders.
 We often end up defending clients accused of the additional crime of violating protective orders.
-Mr. Wellborn will negotiate a plea bargain to minimize the punishment if the prosecutor has a solid case, or he will represent you at trial to fight the allegations.
+Christopher A. Wellborn will negotiate a plea bargain to minimize the punishment if the prosecutor has a solid case, or he will represent you at trial to fight the allegations.

 Get The Strategic Defense You Need